kgateway-dev/kgateway.io/content/docs/about/custom-resources.md

 To configure routing, the Kubernetes Gateway API provides several routing resources, such as an HTTPRoute, TLSRoute, or GRPCRoute.
 These routes attach to a Gateway resource and define how incoming traffic is matched and forwarded to a backing destination.
 The most commonly used route resource is the [HTTPRoute](https://gateway-api.sigs.k8s.io/api-types/httproute/) that configures traffic routing for HTTP and HTTPS traffic.

-While the Kubernetes Gateway API provides the functionality for basic request matching, redirects, rewrites, and header manipulation, it is missing more complex traffic management, resiliency, and security features, such as transformations, external authentication and authorization, fault injection, or route delegation.
+While the Kubernetes Gateway API provides the functionality for basic request matching, redirects, rewrites, and header manipulation, it is missing more complex traffic management, resiliency, and security features, such as transformations, fault injection, access logging, or route delegation.

 You can extend the Kubernetes Gateway API features by leveraging the [{{< reuse "docs/snippets/product-name.md" >}} policy custom resources](#policies).
 Policies allow you to apply intelligent traffic management, resiliency, and security standards to individual routes or all the routes that the Gateway serves.